University Health and Counseling Services

 C. Psychoeducational Programming, Outreach

 UHCS staff and trainees provide outreach programs for other departments, present seminars or workshops for student groups, and provide other outreach services on campus.
-From the beginning of the internship, trainees are expected to provide consultation and outreach, under supervision.
-As the year progresses and they gain more experience with outreach and knowledge of campus and community resources, trainees are asked to handle general consultation requests on their own.
-Senior staff members frequently invite trainees to co-present workshops during the fall semester to assist the trainee in gaining experience in making presentations.
 Trainees also participate in outreach activities such as the Open Doors, Boxes and Walls and the Wellness Fair.

 D. Psychological Assessment

-Doctoral Interns are expected to complete two assessment batteries (each battery utilizing at least two assessment instruments) during their Internship year.
-UHCS has a variety of instruments that can be used (e.g., BDI, BAI, MMPI-2, MCMI-III, EAT, EDI, etc.) and has computer scoring and narrative reports available for some of the instruments (e.g., MMPI-2, MCMI-III, EAT, ETI, etc.).
-Trainees should consult with their supervisors regarding which clients would be benefit from formal assessment prior to conducting any assessments, and assessments should be interpreted in consultation with Intern's supervisors.
+Doctoral interns complete two assessment batteries (each battery utilizing at least two assessment instruments) during their Internship year.
+Interns receive training and supervision on the ADHD assessment battery conducted at UHCS and are expected to complete at least one ADHD screening battery as one of their two required assessment assignments.
+UHCS has a variety of instruments that can be used (e.g., BDI, BAI, MMPI-2, MCMI-III, EAT, ETI, etc.) and has computer scoring and narrative reports available for some of the instruments (e.g., MMPI-2, MCMI-III, EAT, ETI, etc.).
+Interns should consult with their supervisors regarding which clients would be benefit from formal assessment prior to conducting any assessments, and assessments should be interpreted in consultation with Intern’s supervisors.

 E. On-Call/Crisis Intervention